This is our annual reminder about spending your Flexible Spending Account dollars and setting your allotment for next year.

 Additionally, like I mentioned above, Obamacare adds a $2,500 cap limit to the flexible spending account starting in 2013.

 The Flexible Spending Account is a great tool.
-Although becoming less ‘flexible’ due to government regulation, it’s still a great way to save money on medical expenses.
-Use it or lose it.
+Although ever changing in terms of its ‘flexibility’ due to government regulation, it’s still a great way to save money on medical expenses.
+Use it (at least all but $500 now) or lose it.